 This position is in the Department of Government and Community Relations.
 This position is for the Danforth Campus.

-The College Advising Corps (CAC) is a national non-profit organization that works to increase the number of low-income, first-generation and underrepresented high school students who enter and complete higher education.
+The College Advising Corps (CAC) is a national non-profit organization that works to increase the number of low income, first-generation and underrepresented high school students who pursue higher education.
 As members of this national movement, Washington University CAC Advisers are recent WashU graduates who will serve as full-time college advisers in selected St. Louis area partner high schools to help students in underserved communities realize their potential for post-secondary attainment and better navigate the college-going process.

 As an AmeriCorps affiliate program, appointments are for up to two years.
 The college adviser’s second year of commitment/year of service is based upon successful completion of year one and at the discretion of the Washington University College Advising Corps (WUSTL CAC) program staff and the adviser.

 Provide one-on-one admissions and financial aid assistance to students and their families.
 Encourage each student to consider a broad range of appropriate post-secondary choices.
 Develop for each student a comprehensive college timeline including a match college list and deadlines for admission and financial aid.
 Help each student complete and submit 3-8 admissions applications, or number determined by school, Free Application for Federal Student Aid (FAFSA) and assist students in their efforts to find and secure scholarships and other external funding sources.